alphagov/govuk-developer-docs/source/manual/aws-iam-key-rotation.html.md

 - Notify [2ndline] that you are about to delete a key or make a key inactive.
 - Click `Make inactive` to inactivate the key or click the `X` to delete it.

-### 7. Record where the key is used

-- Record your findings of where the key is used in the [GOV.UK AWS User Keys spreadsheet][user-keys-list].

 ## Command Line Interface